World Trade Center (Tokyo)

 World Trade Center Building (世界貿易センタービルディング) was a 40-story commercial skyscraper located in Hamamatsuchō, Minato, Tokyo.
 Completed in 1970, the building is one of Japan's earliest skyscrapers.
 Upon its completion, the 163-meter-tall WTC Building took the title of Japan's tallest skyscraper from the Kasumigaseki Building; it retained this title until Keio Plaza Hotel's North Tower was completed one year later.

-The building is home to World Trade Center Tokyo, a member of the World Trade Centers Association.
-It is primarily used for office space, but it also includes retail stores and restaurants.
-The building's top floor is a visitor observatory.
-The building is connected to the Toei Subways's Daimon Station and Hamamatsuchō Station, which is serviced by two JR East lines and the Tokyo Monorail.
+The building was home to the World Trade Center Tokyo, a member of the World Trade Centers Association.
+It was primarily used for office space, but also included retail stores and restaurants.
+The building's top floor was a visitor observatory.
+The building was connected to the Toei Subways's Daimon Station and Hamamatsuchō Station, being serviced by two JR East lines and the Tokyo Monorail.

 Office tenants

-The building serves as the headquarters of KYB Corporation, a global automotive company.
+The building served as the headquarters of KYB Corporation, a global automotive company.